|

 separate page)

-2 I have not been able to find the source of the lyrics.
-(Return)
+the latter; I have not been able to find their source.

-This melody (25505.134xxx; 29749.xxx), the title of which may refer to clothing being beaten, seems to survive only in the same early Ming
+This melody (25505.134xxx; 29749.xxx), the title of which may refer to cloth being pounded, seems to survive only in the same early Ming

 melody list mentioned above.
 Could it be related to one of the Dao Yi?